Q_l-cohomology projective planes and singular Enriques surfaces in characteristic two: Introduction

 In Corollary \ref{cor:dense}, we also show that integral Enriques surfaces supporting root types from Theorem \ref{thm40} (in number fields of fixed degree $>d_0$) lie dense in the underlying complex moduli spaces.

 The paper is organized as follows.
 After reviewing some relevant theory around genus one fibrations, we will right away jump at ruling out many root types to occur on singular Enriques surfaces (a good portion of them existing in characteristic zero in fact).
 The existence and uniqueness part of Theorem \ref{thm} builds on a rather explicit base change technique which abstractly goes back to Kond\=o over $\C$ (\cite{Kondo-Enriques}) and is extended to characteristic two in Sections \ref{s:bc}, \ref{s:twist}.
-By way of this technique, all Enriques surfaces and root types from Theorem \ref{thm} fall into two kinds of families which we work out explicitly in the concluding sections.
-In Section \ref{s:classical} we turn to classical Enriques surfaces before working out the integral models in Section \ref{s:integral}.
-Throughout, we will illustrate the methods and ideas involved with a series of instructive examples related to the root type $R=A_5+2A_2$.
+By way of this technique, all Enriques surfaces and root types from Theorem \ref{thm} fall into two kinds of families which we work out explicitly in the subsequent sections.
+In Section \ref{s:classical} we turn to classical Enriques surfaces and prove Theorem \ref{thm2} before covering Proposition \ref{prop} in Section \ref{s:triple}.
+The integral models for Theorem \ref{thm3} and beyond will be worked out in Section \ref{s:integral}.
+Throughout, we will illustrate the methods and ideas involved with a series of instructive examples related to the root type $R=A_5+2A_2$ (which is not realized on any singular Enriques surface with finite automorphism group in characteristic two).

 \begin{Convention} All root lattices of type $A_n, D_k, E_l$ are assumed to be negative-definite. \end{Convention}